locth/Youtube-Playlist-Transcript-Downloader/README.md

 # USAGE
 Open terminal and run below command:
-`python path/to/utube_trans.py`
+`python path/to/YoutubeTranscriptDownloader.py`

 Input:
 `Subject name`
 `Playlist URL`
 `Language to download`

-Wait for the scripts doing its jobs! :)
+Wait for the script doing its jobs! :)